angular/angular/aio/content/guide/ngmodules-intro.md

 @description

 Angular modules are the building blocks of Angular apps.
-There are three approaches to choose from:
+See the following pages to learn about them.

 #### Modules 101